syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ![Multiple selection in WinUI ComboBox](Selection_images/winui-combobox-multiple-selection.gif)

-### Programmatic Selection
+### Programmatic selection

-The selected items can be changed programmatically by using `SelectedItems` property of ComboBox control.
+The selected items can be changed programmatically by using the `SelectedItems` property of ComboBox control.

 {% tabs %}
 {% highlight c# %}